cvarier/2D-Elliptic-Mesh-Generator/README.md

 It also uses <b>univariate stretching functions</b> and a <b>tilted parabola tangent line fitter</b> (original discovery).
 The grid generator is packaged as a Java program which can be compiled and exectuted via the command line.
 The program allows one to choose from six different boundary types: rectangular, gaussian, absolute value, greatest-integer, forwards step and semi-ellipse.
 Then one must specify the coordinates of the grid domain (<b><i>warning: the domain must be perfectly square</i></b>).
 Finally, one can choose to add refinements to the grid, such as <b>orthogonality</b> adjustment and <b>stretching functions</b>.
 The program will then generate an initial course grid and iteratively refine it to produce a <b>smooth grid</b> with the given parameters and refinement options.
-A distinct feature of the elliptic grid solver is that <b>corrects overlapping and misplaced gridlines</b> very well.
+A distinct feature of the elliptic grid solver is that it <b>corrects overlapping and misplaced gridlines</b> very well.
 A detailed analysis of the quality of the resulting grid will also be provided.

 ## Screenshots
 Here are some examples of grids generated with the program (<b><i>initial</i></b> in <b>blue</b> and <b><i>final</i></b> in <b>green</b>):